sillygoose/multisma2/README.md

     - pyyaml

 - SMA Sunny Boy inverter(s) supporting WebConnect
-- Docker (a Dockerfile is supplied to allow running in a Docker container, I run this on a Raspberry Pi4 with 8GB that also has containers running instances of Portainer, InfluxDB2, Telegraf, Grafana, and other useful containers)
+- Docker (a Dockerfile is supplied to allow running in a Docker container, I run this on a Raspberry Pi4 with 8GB memory that also has containers running instances of Portainer, InfluxDB2, Telegraf, Grafana, and other useful applications)

 ### Installation
 1. Clone the **multisma2** repository and install the Python packages: